Travelling to the U.S. - U.S. Entry Waivers

-It is illegal to attempt to enter the U.S. with a criminal record, unless you have appropriate immigration status or you have a U.S. Entry Waiver.
+It is essentially illegal to attempt to enter the U.S. with a criminal record, unless you have appropriate immigration status or you have a U.S. Entry Waiver.

 Haven’t Been Caught Yet?

 If you are caught a second time (or more), you will likely be treated much more harshly because you are now knowingly breaking an American law.
-Under U.S. immigration law, immigration officers are permitted to seize your property.
+Under U.S. immigration law, CBP officers are permitted to seize your property.

 If you are travelling by bus, the entire bus may be turned away.
 If you are travelling by airplane, your ticket will be stamped “VOID” and you will not be able to collect cancellation insurance.
 It is also common for people who are stopped a second or third time to be detained for a few hours and even handcuffed.
 The experience can be quite devastating.